 Apart from choosing a safe route and destination, you need to pack all the safety essentials needed to protect yourself from the infection.
 Have a good supply of face masks, sanitizer, gloves, medicines, and other protective equipment ready.
+Make sure to pack medical-grade nitrile gloves, face masks, gauzes, and other supplies to ensure you are getting quality protection.
 Pack some dry snacks for the road as stopping at roadside cafes can be a risky prospect.
 Carry plenty of water so that you don’t have to buy it on the way.

 Get a maintenance check for your car